tomalbrc/filament/docs/src/content/block/block-behaviours.md

 - `spreadOffset`: Offset for the spread position.
 Defaults to `[-1, -3, -1]`
 - `attemptsPerTick`: Attempts to spread, per tick.
 Defaults to `4`
 - `requiredBrightness`: Range of brightness required for the block to spread.
 Defaults to `"9..15"`
+- `canDecay`: Flag wether the block decays, similar to grass with solid blocks on top.
+Defaults to `true`
 - `decayBlockState`: Block-state the block decays into
 - `propagatesToBlocks`: List of List of blocks this block can spread to.
 Defaults to `["minecraft:dirt"]`
 - `propagatesToBlockTags`: List of block tags this block can spread to.
 Empty by default